 As for using this in romance, for example, in Uly’s Comet that was a very deliberate decision.
 Markis reacts violently more than once, yet this isn’t ‘Markis’.
 It’s not within his ability to control.
 In the first instance, his friend’s influence draws him back from his actions.
 In the second, he brings himself back.
 I was really pleased when a particular reader got that completely (as you can see in my reviews page), especially as a reviewer completely missed it.
 It’s a mark of how much he’s progressed in a short time.
 Certain scenes are a statement of his personality.
 Likewise, the scene early on in the book with the horse shows that Markis may be a congenial figure, but that he’s very much a man with a sense of right and wrong, a sense of duty, and he doesn’t suffer fools gladly.
 This is why his inability to control the comet is doubly frustrating for him.

 Presenting a character this way in a contemporary setting can be more difficult.
 Nick in Acting Out is very chaotic and erratic and that’s hard to do and have him remain likable.
 I think (hope) I succeeded, although I’m positive some readers won’t like him.
 Likewise, Dean in Snow Angel/Angel Heart seems selfish.
 He’s not.
-He has a big heart, but not everyone is going to get that.
+He has a big heart, is a British ‘lad’, but not everyone is going to get that.
 I was delighted when the owner of Loose Id contacted me personally to congratulate me for such ‘subtle nuance’.

 ULY’S COMET has a fabulous magical premise.
 Have you always been a fan of the fantasy genre?
 (Question courtesy of Lacey Savage interview).